gitaroktato/cucumber-toxiproxy-example/ARTICLE.md

 ```
 Have you noticed the issue in the code above?
 We tightly coupled the detection of read-only mode with the cache API calls.
 What's the problem with that?
 If there's no traffic, the failure won't be detected and recovery won't be initiated.
 Even the amount of retries are depending on the calls that are trying to write to the cache (just a small hint: one reconnection attempt is often not enough).

-OK, but is our application able to pass the newly written test-case?
+OK, but is our application able to pass the newly written scenario?
 Unfortunately not on the first attemp.
 The application needs to detect multiple failed operations and requires some time to recover.
-The final test-case scenario needed a rewrite multiple time.
-After all the effort it still looks ugly and it's format hurts readability:
+The final scenario was rewritten multiple times.
+After all the effort it still looks ugly and it's format hurts your eyes:

 ```
   ...